Judicious use of drugs on your pet

 It is very important to Fine Tune and Focuses your eyes on your dogs’ behavior after starting a drug if you see any different actions in your dog; urine or stool changes, drooling, shaking, lethargic or lack of energy, restlessness, any different actions; consult with your veterinary immediately as your dog could be having an allergic or antiphallic reaction, you can also call the drug manufacturer and they may have a helpline as well.

-If your dog has a skin rash, it is more responsible to try a topical cream or ointment instead of a systemic drug given orally.
+If your dog has a skin rash, it is more responsible to try a topical cream or ointment first instead of a systemic drug given orally.
 Consult with your veterinarian and discuss the most judicious method of treatment.

 Before giving prescription medication to your dog, learn everything you can about it.
 Start by talking with your veterinarian about their knowledge and experience with the drug.
+Call the drug manufacturer if you have any questions after reading the specification sheet on the drug.

 Next, spend time researching the medication and learning about the effect it will have on your pet.
-In addition to reading the manufacturer’s specification sheet, you should visit several independent websites to learn what others are saying about the drug.
+In addition to reading the manufacturer’s specification sheet, you should visit several independent unbiased websites to learn what others are saying about the drug.

-As you research, get a thorough understanding of; contraindications, allergic reactions, interactions with other drugs, anaphylactic reactions, etc. Be vigilant before starting your dog on drugs such as; steroids, antimicrobials, beta-blockers, and other more serious types of drugs.
+As you research, get a thorough understanding of, contraindications, allergic reactions, interactions with other drugs, anaphylactic reactions, etc. Be vigilant before starting your dog on drugs such as steroids, antimicrobials, beta-blockers, and other more serious types of drugs.
 Consider the safety risk versus the reward of the medication and discuss this with your veterinarian so they understand your position.

 If your dog will be taking more than one medication, it’s critically important to consult with your vet on drug interactions.
 Make sure your vet is aware of every medication your pet is on.
 In addition, it’s important that you as a responsible pet-owner, research multiple websites to learn about drugs that are dangerous to combine.
 Some drugs can be dangerous and even lethal when administered in combination with others.
 Research drugs to make sure they are approved for veterinary use and for what incidences are they approved for.